How to move from one dimensional data management to an efficient lab landscape

 The other thing that I’ve noticed is that when you have multiple sites in the company, it is very hard for them to be consistent with their naming conventions.
 That can lead to a mismatch of the data if people do not realize that they have used a different name.

 I’ve also seen a lot of customers wanting to integrate with multiple external systems.
 They may have a LIMS, other laboratory software, and instruments with additional software that are all processing their data.
-This means multiple places for storing data, so bringing everything together is definitely a challenge for them.
+This means multiple places for storing data, so bringing everything together is definitely a challenge.

 Find out more: Discover how to bring your data together in one system